 Innovation Campus.
 The Pittsburgh Airport Innovation Campus broke ground just a few weeks ago, but will begin to take shape as construction moves forward throughout 2019.
 The Innovation Campus is intended to create a global urban village at the main entrance to the airport, connecting directly to the airport terminal.

 Do You Want Fries in That?
-2019 will mark the event some of us have been waiting for since the terminal opened in 1992: Primanti’s is coming to PIT!
-The restaurant that brings us the iconic sammich with fries, slaw, n’at will open this spring/summer in the airside core.
-And they won’t be alone: Wigle Whiskey also will open in the New Year, and we’ll be announcing new venues throughout the year.
+Indeed, 2019 will mark the event some of us have been waiting for since the terminal opened in 1992: Primanti’s is coming to PIT!
+The restaurant that brings us the iconic sammich with fries, slaw n’at will open this spring/summer in the Airside Core.
+And they won’t be alone: Wigle Whiskey also will open in the new year, and we’ll be announcing new venues throughout the year.